-Medium to dark gray can be too much in kitchen cabinets in a smaller space, but you can help lighten up the look by using white cabinet fronts and then pulling gray around the room on the countertops and the cabinet sides.
+Medium to dark gray lightens the look by using white cabinet fronts.
+As an added feature, the gray around the room on the countertops and cabinet sides pulls the room together.

-Black furniture is a popular pairing with gray kitchen cabinets, but darker-colored furniture can make the kitchen feel small if you don’t have an open floor plan.
+Black furniture is a popular pairing with gray kitchen cabinets.
+Darker furniture can make your kitchen feel small without an open floor plan.

 Just because your kitchen cabinets are gray doesn’t mean you have to have a gray kitchen.
 In this design, gray cabinets are counter-balanced with copper fixtures and medium brown wood accents.

 Because grey is a very neutral color, using it exclusively in the design of a kitchen can make this space look and feel boring.
-This is especially true when the design of the kitchen is a very simple one as well, with flat-panel cabinets, minimalist details, and so on.
+This is especially true when the design of the kitchen is simple, with flat-panel cabinets, minimalist details, and so on.

-Introducing an accent color or materials can prevent that.
+Introducing an accent color or materials prevents that from happening.
 Here’s a beautiful use of white marble in a design by studio OOOOX.

 Another good way of making sure your kitchen doesn’t look bland even if you’re using neutral colors in its design is by opting for a variety of different finishes and textures as opposed to just one.